ITfoxtec/FoxIDs/docs/login.md

 ![Configure Login](images/configure-login-advanced.png)

+> Change the claims the up-party pass on with [claim transforms](claim-transform.md).

 ## User repository
 Each track contains a user repository supporting an unlimited number of users because they are saved in Cosmos DB.
 The users id, email and other claims are saved as text.